 “Accept no one’s definition of your life, define yourself.” ― Harvey Fierstein

-As a proud ally and gender affirming and competent therapist, I am committed to creating spaces where every individual feels seen, valued, and supported for who they truly are.
+As a proud and fierce ally and gender affirming competent therapist, I am committed to creating spaces where every individual feels seen, valued, and supported for who they truly are.
 I stand in solidarity with the LGBTQIA+ community, advocating for equality, respect, and the dismantling of systems that perpetuate hate and discrimination.
 In the 1990’s I volunteered for a local non-profit clinic providing pre-test and post-test HIV results; I also worked at the Harris County Jail where I provided education on sexually transmitted infections and assertiveness skills to sex workers for the HIV Department.

 In my role as a therapist, I have the privilege of walking alongside people as they navigate their journeys of self-discovery and authenticity.
 I work to provide a safe and affirming environment where clients can explore their identities without fear of judgment, knowing they are embraced for all that they are.
 My practice is rooted in the belief that gender diversity is beautiful, and every person deserves the opportunity to thrive unapologetically in their truth.